williamdlees/digger/docs/_build/html/_sources/examples/human_igh.rst.txt

 V-genes annotated by digger as functional, one has unusual variations in the RSS, causing IMGT to annotate it as ORF.
 The other is annotated as ORF on the grounds that it has not been seen rearranged.
 The additional J-gene is currently annotated by IMGT in the assembly as ORF, although it is listed in the IMGT gene table as functional.

-There is not, at present, a clear set of accepted criteria for categorisation of functionality, and minor differences of this nature are to be expected.
+There is not, at present, a clear set of universally accepted criteria for categorisation of functionality, and minor differences of this nature are to be expected.
 Over the next few years, we expect to see comparisons of genomic sequencing of the loci with the expressed repertoire across multiple subjects, and this should allow a deeper understanding to develop.
 Overall, the comparison of digger results with the manually supervised curation at IMGT shows a good level of agreement.
 It is possible that results may change from those noted here, as they are based on downloaded data which may be revised over time.